Go to Homepage

 E-mail Page E-mail Page Print Print Hotel contacts Hotel Contacts

 Some would say our Port Moresby experience should come as no surprise.
-In a survey of world cities by the Economist Intelligence Unit, Port Moresby – with an estimated half million of the country’s six million people – ranked last.
+In one survey of world cities, Port Moresby— with an estimated half million of the country’s 11 million people — ranked last.
 Many aspects of life here present daily challenges.
-The report highlighted sky-high crime rates, corruption, the low availability of entertainment and goods, and dilapidated infrastructure.
+The report highlighted sky-high crime rate, corruption, the low availability of entertainment and goods, and dilapidated infrastructure.

 Send us your Feedback / Letter to the Editor